-In Table \ref{tab:ablation_emiwr}, we conduct Spearman correlation analysis over the 12 (4 $\times$ 3) cases of MI estimator and embedding space ablation.
-We can clearly see that EMI is consistently correlated with the win rate which demonstrates the robust effectiveness of our theorem in practice.
+In Table \ref{tab:ablation_emirp}, we conduct Spearman correlation analysis over the 12 (4 $\times$ 3) cases of MI estimator and embedding space ablation.
+We can clearly see that EMI is consistently correlated with the RP score which demonstrates the robust effectiveness of our theorem in practice.
 Meanwhile, among the candidate MI estimators and embedding space, CLUB and two E5-V joint embeddings show outstanding results.
 However, E5-V embedding extraction require a forward pass of MLLM in contrast to the case of leveraging relatively small individual models (ViT base and BERT-base).
 To strike the balance between effectiveness and efficiency, we adopt CLIP ViT-B/32 and XLM-RoBERTa-Base embedding spaces by default.

 Next, we present the Pearson correlation analysis result in Table \ref{tab:ablation_emidup} by ablating the JSD estimator with the MI estimator and embedding space choices.
 Although there are some variations in the exact values, we also observe consistently significant correlations between EMID and its upper bound (that of Theorem \ref{eq:emid_bound_simple}).
 Therefore, the upper bound of EMID we derived robustly holds in practice across diverse estimator configurations.